-Resource Format Description nodes {<node_count> <hostname>} [:ppn=<ppn>] [:gpus=<gpu>] [:<property> [:<property>]] [+]</property></property></gpu></ppn></hostname></node_count> Number and/or type of nodes to be reserved for exclusive use by the job.
+Resource Format Description nodes { <node_count> <hostname>} [:ppn=<ppn>] [:gpus=<gpu>] [:<property> [:<property>]] [+]</property></property></gpu></ppn></hostname></node_count> Number and/or type of nodes to be reserved for exclusive use by the job.
 The value is one or more node_specs joined with the + (plus) character: node_spec [+node_spec].
 Each node_spec is a number of nodes required of the type declared in the node_spec and a name of one or more properties desired for the nodes.
 The number, the name, and each property in the node_spec are separated by a: (colon).
 If no number is specified, one (1) is assumed.
 The name of a node is its hostname.
 The properties of nodes are: • ppn=# - Specify the number of virtual processors per node requested for this job.
-The number of virtual processors available on a node by default is 1, but it can be configured in the \$TORQUE_HOME/server_priv/nodes file using the np attribute (see Server Node File_Configuration on page_35).
+The number of virtual processors available on a node by default is 1, but it can be configured in the \$TORQUE_HOME/server_priv/nodes file using the np attribute (see Server Node File Configuration on page 42).
 The virtual processor can relate to a physical core on the node or it can be interpreted as an "execution slot" such as on sites that set the node np value greater than the number of physical cores (or hyper-thread contexts).
 The ppn value is a characteristic of the hardware, system, and site, and its value is to be determined by the administrator. • gpus=# - Specify the number of GPUs per node requested for this job.
-The number of GPUs available on a node can be configured in the \$TORQUE_HOME/server_priv/nodes file using the gpu attribute (see Server Node File Configuration on page_35).
+The number of GPUs available on a node can be configured in the \$TORQUE_HOME/server_priv/nodes file using the gpu attribute (see Server Node File Configuration on page 42).
 The GPU value is a characteristic of the hardware, system, and site, and its value is to be determined by the administrator. • property - A string assigned by the system administrator specifying a node's features.
-Check with your administrator as to the node names and properties available to you. • TORQUE does not have a TPN (tasks per node) property.
+Check with your administrator as to the node names and properties available to you.
+TORQUE does not have a TPN (tasks per node) property.
 You can specify TPN in Moab Workload Manager with TORQUE as your resource manager, but TORQUE does not recognize the property when it is submitted directly to it via qsub.
-See qsub -1 nodes on page_57 for examples. opsys string Specifies the administrator defined operating system as defined in the MOM configuration file.
+See qsub -l nodes on page 64 for examples.
+By default, the node resource is mapped to a virtual node (that is, directly to a processor, not a full physical compute node).
+This behavior can be changed within Maui or Moab by setting the JOBNODEMATCHPOLICY parameter (see the Moab Workload Manager Administrator Guide). opsys string Specifies the administrator defined operating system as defined in the MOM configuration file.